Ghini/ghini.desktop/doc/search-migration-accounting.md

 - Test/search/csv rows: originals `1f842efbd3b4`, `6a3fdc5c43a2`, and `0cddcc136ba3` are closed by current focused import/export and search tests plus the warning-gated suite.
 - Documentation rows: old GitLab issue-template and standalone pytest README work is intentionally superseded by the current Docker development documentation.

-Remaining open review is now concentrated in two categories:
+Remaining open review is now concentrated in one category:

 - GTK/manual smoke: 52 commits, mostly glade/editor/menu behavior.
 These are not rejected; they need manual GUI confirmation on GTK 3.24.
-- Broad direct review: 3 commits (`db6d2b2b3405`, `54a77332ec19`, `02d820d01801`) were WIP-style text/misc sweeps.
-They need explicit diff extraction before we either port, close, or reject individual subchanges.
+- Broad direct review: closed.
+The remaining WIP-style commits were decomposed and mapped to current code, superseded workflow decisions, or the GTK/manual-smoke bucket.

 ## Commit Ledger